Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Relax and recharge on small-to-midsize ships to boutique ports around the globe.
+Relax and recharge on small-to-midsize ships.

 Oceania Cruises targets middle-aged and retired folks looking for an affordable, no-frills sailing experience to exotic destinations in hard-to-reach places.
 While people in their 30s and 40s would likely feel at ease on the sophisticated ships, families with kids might feel lost at sea — Oceania lacks the flashy entertainment programming of lines like Carnival and Royal Caribbean.

 But if you’re seeking lectures, culinary lessons and art classes, Oceania shines in adult enrichment activities.
 And with an average of 872 guests and a 1:1.6 crew-to-passenger ratio, its small-to-midsize ships provide a delightful escape from the hectic schedules and stress of dry land.